Expensify/App/docs/articles/expensify-classic/connections/quickbooks-desktop/Configure-Quickbooks-Desktop.md

 # Step 2: Configure coding/import settings

-The following steps help you determine how data will be imported from QuickBooks Online to Expensify:
+The following steps help you determine how data will be imported from QuickBooks Desktop to Expensify:

 ![Expensify coding settings page for the QuickBooks Desktop integration](https://help.expensify.com/assets/images/quickbooks-desktop-coding-settings.png){:width="100%"}

-1. Click Import under the QuickBooks Online connection.
+1. Click Import under the QuickBooks Desktop connection.
 2. Review each of the following import settings:
 - **Chart of Accounts**: The Chart of Accounts is automatically imported from QuickBooks Desktop as categories.
 This cannot be amended.
 - **Classes**: Choose whether to import classes, which will be shown in Expensify as tags for expense-level coding.